 The NextGenn 11 is constructed from roto moulded UV resistant high density polyethylene and features corrosion resistant components to withstand saltwater.
 The kayak also has a super comfortable seat with back support and includes a lightweight floatable paddle and paddle leash.

-While the Hobie Mirage Passport pedal kayak is ideal for those wanting to enjoy fishing and recreational activities out on the water, the NextGenn 11 is probably better suited for those who are purely after the best fishing pedal kayak Australia has.
+While the Hobie Mirage Passport pedal kayak is ideal for those wanting to enjoy fishing and recreational activities out on the water, the NextGenn 11 is probably better suited for those purely after the best fishing pedal kayak Australia has.
 While either kayak will do, the Next Genn 11 is much more affordable, plus you get the extra weight allowance for all your gear.

 And there you have it, our ultimate guide to the best kayaks.
 We also have a guide on the best fishing kayaks, or perhaps you’re also interested in our guide on how to choose an inflatable SUP.
-We have plenty of other guides to help you with camping, including roof racks, pop up tents, camping fridges and we even have the ultimate camping checklist here.
+We have plenty of other guides to help you with camping, including roof racks, pop up tents, and camping fridges, and we even have the ultimate camping checklist here.

 Disclaimer: Disclaimer: As an Amazon Associate I earn from qualifying purchases.